 There are no limits to the number of photos you can take in Property Inspection Manager (PIM).
 Some reports need only a few photos, others need hundreds, (even thousands!).
 That's perfectly ok, but remember too many photos on your finished report will take a long time to submit and will use a lot of ink and paper when printing.

-1. Add Photo - Tap to add more photos.
+1. Camera Icon - Tap to add more photos/video.

 2. Edit - Tap to delete photos from the list.

-3. Tap Photo - Tap any photo to make changes such as adding notes, sharing the photo (a) or view the photo full screen including the ability to annotate (b).
-The Sharing Photos option allows you to send the full-sized photo by email or saving to the camera roll.
+3. Tap Photo/Video - Tap any photo/video to make changes such as adding notes, sharing the photo (a) or viewing the photo full screen including the ability to annotate (b).
+The Sharing Photos option allows you to send the full-sized photo by email or save it to the camera roll.
 This is great for maintenance or marketing purposes without needing to return to the office first.
 Refer to our guide here.

-After viewing the photo full screen (by tapping b above) tap Edit to start Annotating your photo.
+When selecting Photos, after viewing the photo full screen (by tapping (b) above) tap Edit to start Annotating your photo.
 Refer to our Annotation Guide here for more details.

 If you experience any difficulties taking photos, sharing, or annotating photos, please contact PIM Support.